 What Are Graduate Schemes?

-The scheme itself will normally be a formalised, fixed term of employment which lasts between one and three years (although there’s often a chance to continue at the same company after completion).
+The scheme itself will normally be a formalized, fixed term of employment which lasts between one and three years (although there’s often a chance to continue at the same company after completion).
 You’ll follow a set path with a structured training plan in place.

 Let’s take a closer look at the pros and cons of this set-up!